bpramann1/Minesweeper448/README.md

 To begin the game:
 ```
 cd /Path/To/Game/Directory/Minesweeper448
-./main.py
+./main.pyw
 ```

-main.py has file permissions set to be run as an executable so it is possible to run it from a GUI such as Windows File Explorer or Nautilus by double-clicking the file icon.
+main.pyw has file permissions set to be run as an executable so it is possible to run it from a GUI such as Windows File Explorer or Nautilus by double-clicking the file icon.

 ## Built With